inventree/InvenTree/.github/ISSUE_TEMPLATE/bug_report.md

 Bare Metal

 **Version Information**
-You can get this by going to the "About InvenTree" section in the upper right corner and cicking on to the "copy version information"
+You can get this by going to the "About InvenTree" section in the upper right corner and clicking on to the "copy version information"